zoelinsg/DEV-Projects/Build_Apps_with_Google_AI_Studio/LogoForgeApp/README.md

 cd server
 npm start
 ```
-The backend runs on:
+- The backend runs on:
 ```bash
 http://localhost:8080
 ```
 5. Start the frontend

-Open another terminal in the project root:
+- Open another terminal in the project root:
 ```bash
 npm run dev
 ```
-The frontend runs on:
+- The frontend runs on:
 ```bash
 http://localhost:5173
 ```

 ## Security Notes
 * API keys are stored on the backend only
-* Do not commit .env files
+* Do not commit `.env` files
-* The frontend no longer exposes the Gemini API key
+* The frontend does not expose the Gemini API key
-* Use .env.example for documentation only
+* Use `.env.example` for documentation only

 ## Notes
-* This project is built for learning, portfolio, and demo purposes
+* This project was built for learning, experimentation, and demo purposes
 * Gemini responses may occasionally fail due to temporary high demand
 * Response validation and retry logic help improve reliability
 * Costs depend on your Gemini API plan and usage
+* Any deployment used for demonstrations may be temporary

 ## Future Improvements
-* Deploy frontend and backend to Google Cloud
 * Add rate limiting for public demo usage
-* Add Imagen-based visual preview generation
 * Improve error handling and fallback models
+* Add export presets or branding templates
+* Improve prompt tuning for more consistent SVG output